SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/ProChair.md

 response has been positive (see
 [Experiences with Author Response at PLDI and ICFP 2004](http://portalparts.acm.org/1060000/1052883/fm/frontmatter.pdf), Kathleen Fisher and Craig Chambers, *SIGPLAN Notices*, Dec.
 2004).
-Programme Chairs and Steering Committees are encouraged to consider allowing author response or rebuttals as part of the paper review process.
+Program Chairs and Steering Committees are encouraged to consider allowing author response or rebuttals as part of the paper review process.